ellipsis-drive/react-leaflet-package/README.md

 | token       | token of the user (optional)              |
 | mask        | Mask of type multipolygon (optional)      |

-*For the possible methods and parameters of *visualization\*, refer to this documentation about it: https://docs.ellipsis-drive.com/developers/api-v2/raster/raster-layers/add-raster-layer
+*For the possible methods and parameters of *layer\*, refer to this documentation about it: https://docs.ellipsis-drive.com/developers/api-v2/raster/raster-layers/add-raster-layer

 <details>
 <summary>Or this copied info</summary>